lucaong/cubdb/README.md

 #=> {:ok, [b: 2, c: 3, d: 4, e: 5]}
 ```

-But `select` can much more than that:
+But `select` can do much more than that.
+It can apply a pipeline of operations
+like `map`, `filter`, and `take`, and it can `reduce` the result using arbitrary
+functions:

 ```elixir
 CubDB.select(db,